Fuel terminals and Oil refineries.

-According to data from the U.S. Energy Information Administration, there are 140 operable refineries in the United States, and at their maximum capacity are able to process 19,134,102 barrels of crude oil per day — and a subset of 4,297,181 barrels of diesel fuel per day and 2,727,384 barrels of gasoline per day.
+There are 140 operable refineries in the United States.
+At their maximum capacity they are able to process 19,134,102 barrels of crude oil per day.
+And a subset of 4,297,181 barrels of diesel fuel per day and 2,727,384 barrels of gasoline per day.

-The refinery location map shown above might provide some insight as to one’s own proximity to where ‘gas comes from’.
+The refinery location map shown above (and those below) might provide some insight as to one’s own proximity to where ‘gas comes from’.

-When you see a tanker truck carrying fuel around or offloading at a gas service station, the gasoline or diesel product has most likely been shipped from a ‘terminal’ where the tanker trucks fill up.
+When you see a tanker truck carrying fuel around, or offloading at a gas service station, the gasoline or diesel product has most likely been shipped from a ‘terminal’ where the tanker trucks fill up.

-During a disruptive period, it might be interesting to note your proximity to the various terminals to appreciate the potential difficulty of transportation during a breakdown of distribution.
+During a disruptive period, it might be interesting to note your proximity to the various fuel terminals.
+To appreciate the potential difficulty of transportation during a breakdown of distribution.

 There are some parts of the country where gasoline (or diesel) needs to be transported significant distances to reach the consumer.

-According to your response from a recent post question, When The System Crashes, What Item Will You Have Most Difficulty Re-Supplying?, Fuel (gas, diesel, etc..) is among the top-three.
+According to a previous poll from the question “When The System Crashes, What Item Will You Have Most Difficulty Re-Supplying?”, Fuel (Gas, Diesel, etc..) was among the top-three concerns.

 You might also be curious to re-read the following article,

 Similar to the flow of electricity, gasoline is a life-blood of our modern existence.
 We take it for granted that there will always be gas at our local gas station.